 Writing Your TV Pilot

 Have an idea for a great show?
-This 2-unit series introduces you to the world of writing for television.
-The TV Marketplace and Your Idea helps you understand the marketplace and how to construct your "bible" (which guides the creative development of your show) to sell within that marketplace.
-Writing The Pilot Script focuses on writing your pilot and emphasizes TV screenplay structure and formatting.
+Here's your introduction to the world of writing for television.
+Unit 1: The TV Marketplace and Your Idea helps you understand the marketplace and how to construct your bible (which guides the creative development of your show) to sell within that marketplace.
+Unit 2: Writing the Pilot Script focuses on writing your pilot and emphasizes TV screenplay structure and formatting.

 At a glance

 Cost: Unit 1: 3.0 CEUs, $195 | Unit 2: 5.0 CEUs, $195 | Both units: 8.0 CEUs, $375 (save $15)

 Instructor: Laurie Scheer

 or register by phone at